iJCLEE/Max-Payne-2-combined-mods/README.md

 Start Max payne 2 and select Kung Fu Evolution from the drop down box.

 How to play:
-Customise your controls!
+You can Customise your controls!
-MB1 - Shoot
+- MB1 - Shoot
-MB2 - Bullettime Combo
+- MB2 - Bullettime Combo
-E   - Use
+- E   - Use
-F   - Bullettime Only
+- F   - Bullettime Only

 Is the setup i will recommend people for best controls.
 Then go to Start Kung Fu Evolution and select Dojo where you'll learn the basics of the Kung fu system!